MushroomFleet/Pan_Vertical_unstable/README.md

 - The tool will automatically fall back to CPU for these specific operations
 - No action needed unless you're concerned about performance
 - If these happen frequently, try updating your GPU drivers

+### 🟣 Pipeline Architecture Issues 🟣

+#### "Pipeline processing inactive"

+- This is normal on systems with less than 12GB VRAM.
+The tool automatically falls back to sequential processing.
+- If you have a high-VRAM GPU but still see this message, ensure you don't have other applications using the GPU.

+#### "Memory error during pipeline processing"

+- Try reducing `batch_size` in your config.json
+- Decrease `gpu_memory_allocation` to use less VRAM (try 0.5 or 0.6)
+- Close other GPU-intensive applications while running Video Panner
+- Restart your computer to clear GPU memory

+#### "Slow reading/writing speeds compared to processing"

+- If you see "Reading: X fps" or "Writing: Y fps" significantly lower than "Processing: Z fps", your storage is the bottleneck
+- Use an SSD instead of HDD for both input and output videos
+- Try processing smaller videos or reducing resolution
+- Avoid processing from network drives

 ## 🤝 Contributing 🤝